AVPTag/CardTag/README.md

 # Requirements

-A Windows Device with at least 5 GB free (To install Gorilla Tag) and MUST not be arm windows (only x86_64, 64 bit, or 32 bit, recommended to use 64 bit)
+A Windows Device with at least 5 GB free (To install Gorilla Tag) and REQUIRES 64 bit.

 An **optional** macOS device to sideload .ipa